 The way you breathe during any exercise matters a lot.
 Because the wrong way of breathing affects your performance, and sometimes it can physically disturb you.
 That is why breathing properly is an essential part of weight training.

-To perform the dumbbell press floor properly, inhale before pressing the weights up and exhale once you press the weight above your chest (against the gravity).1 When to Breathe Out When Bench Pressing – Livestrong
+To perform the dumbbell floor press properly, inhale before pressing the weights up and exhale once you press the weight above your chest (against gravity).1 When to Breathe Out When Bench Pressing – Livestrong

 During the middle of the exercise, inhaling or exhaling shifts the focus from the targeted muscle to your breath, creating tension and strain in the body and affecting your blood pressure.